ww44ss/ww44ss.github.io/_posts/blog/2016-11-15-Speed-debug.md

 library(dplyr)

 if( !"yo" %in% installed.packages()[,1] ) {
     library(devtools)
     devtools::install_github("ww44ss/yo")
     }

 library(yo)
 {% endhighlight %}

-### raw data
+### real raw data

-Here's some html data from a public-facing web-page.
-I wish to extract relevant snowfall data.
-(Sorry, I know this is a lot of _stuff_ but it's faster to blog, and I'd argue better, just to copy from a real thing I'm working on rather than make up some contrived example.)
-I've put the data in a form that can be copied directly into a console.
+Here's some html data from a public-facing web-page from which I wish to extract relevant snowfall-data.
+(Sorry, I know this is a lot of _stuff_ but it's faster to blog, and I'd argue also better, just to copy from a real thing I'm working on rather than making up some contrived example.)
+I've put the data in a form that can be copied directly into am R-program.

 {% highlight r %}
+snowfallraw <-
-snowfallraw <- c("<h1 class=\"section-header\">Snow Conditions</h1>",
+c("<h1 class=\"section-header\">Snow Conditions</h1>",
 "",
 "<div class=\"condition-intro\">",
 "    <h2>Mid Mountain Snowfall</h2>",